Blackymas/NSPanel_HA_Blueprint/docs/api.md

 - `button_right` (bool): Enable/disable right button status visualization.
 - `button_bar_color_on` (int[]): RGB color array for the hardware button bar when the status is `On`.
 - `button_bar_color_off` (int[]): RGB color array for the hardware button bar when the status is `Off`.
-- `embedded_climate` (bool): Indicates whether climate control is embedded in the panel.

 **Home Assistant Example:**
 ```yaml